DoaaOsamaK/MenuCafe-Java/README.md

 ## 📑 Project Overview
 In my university, during my second year in the data structure course, our professor assigned us a project.
 The challenge was to implement a project using a specific data structure.
 It seemed daunting at first, but after much effort and perseverance, I finally succeeded!
 This project turned out to be truly amazing in every aspect.
 I felt exhilarated when I printed the first bill from my system!
 Explore all its components; I hope you have an exciting experience discovering them!

-### You can see all about this project in pdf files!
+### You can see all about this project in PDF files!

 ![screen jpg](https://github.com/DoaaOsamaK/MenuCafe-Java/assets/147305995/c24d2284-52a7-4742-aab3-28bbe6237eb3)